rust-lang/blog.rust-lang.org/posts/2024-03-30-i128-layout-update.md

 layout of primitives comes from the LLVM codegen backend used by both Rust and Clang, among other languages, and it has the alignment for `i128` hardcoded to 8 bytes.

-Clang does not have this issue only because of a workaround, where the alignment is manually set to 16 bytes before handing the type to LLVM.
+Clang uses the correct alignment only because of a workaround, where the alignment is manually set to 16 bytes before handing the type to LLVM.
 This fixes the layout issue but has been the source of some other minor problems.[^f128-segfault][^va-segfault] Rust does no such manual adjustement, hence the issue reported at